sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 # How we celebrate teammates

 At Sourcegraph, we love celebrating and recognizing the events happening in our teammates' lives!
-We celebrate on a day-to-day basic via our '#thanks' channel, quarterly via our impact awards program, and on a rolling basis when people exciting work or life events.
+We celebrate on a day-to-day basic via our '#thanks' channel, quarterly via our impact awards program, and on a rolling basis when people experience exciting work or life events.

 ## This page talks about celebrating